BAUDOTlab/gastruloid_timeserie_scRNA-seq/README.md

 With this script execution, we also generated the Supplementary Figure S10.

-##  Analysis of single-cell gastruloids data integrated with the embryonic atlas
+## Exploration of the integration of each single dataset with the atlas

 We generated the figures of the Supplementary Figure 2 by executing the script called `singleIntegrationExploration.Rmd` for each dataset.